How to Use the I.R.S. to Figure Out Safe Withdrawal Rates in Retirement

 A simple five question retirement calculator won’t do this for you, but there are some sophisticated tools available online.

-The NewRetirement retirement planning calculator is widely considered the best free online tool.
+The NewRetirement Retirement Planner is widely considered the best free online tool.
 It is highly detailed and easy to use, best of all it saves your information so you can quickly make adjustments as your finances and plans evolve.

 And, once you have set up a baseline plan you can try any of the scenarios described above and assess whether or not it’s really a good idea for your future.